Alirido/matamaduranews/README.md

 # matamaduranews
-News web powered by Wordpress and customed with php
+News web powered by Wordpress and custom theme using php

-Create new template for matamaduranews.com
+Create new theme for matamaduranews.com